smizell/api-changelog/README.md

 - `type`: modification (string, fixed, required)
 - `status`: proposed, accepted, development, ready, deployed (enum, required)
 - `title` (string, optional)
-- `description` (string, optional) - description for the chagne in Markdown
+- `description` (string, optional) - description for the change in Markdown
 - `plannedDjate` (string, optional) - date in which the change will be deployed
 - `breakingChange` (boolean, optional) - specifies whether or not a change will be breaking
   - Default: false